 This course combines approximately 60 total hours of instruction, online activities, assignments, and project work for 2 credits.
-In CS 469, most students spend 10-20 hours on instruction, online activities, and assignments, and 40-60 hours actually working on their project.
-If you are taking CS 406 concurrently, the time spent working on the project will scale correspondingly.
+In CS 469, most students spend 10-20 hours on instruction, online activities, and

 This course is asynchronous and somewhat flexible, but not self-paced.
 The schedule of course content and the due dates that appear in Canvas provide guidelines for how you'll interact and with what frequency.
 I recommend that you create your own workload schedule and set reminders for assignment due dates.